MicrosoftDocs/well-architected/well-architected/scalability/optimize-cache.md

 ---
-title: Caching data for performance optimization
+title: Cache data for performance optimization
 description: Learn to examine caching considerations for performance optimization.
 Caching is a strategy where you store a copy of the data in front of the main data store.
 author: martinekuan
 ms.author: martinek